Step 2: Installing RD Gateway

 On the Create Authorization Policies for RD Gateway page, select Now, and then click Next.

 On the Select User Groups That Can Connect Through RD Gateway page, click Add.
-In the Select Groups dialog box, type Domain Users, and then click OK to close the Select Groups dialog box.
+In the Select Groups dialog box, specify Domain Users, and then click OK to close the Select Groups dialog box.
 Click Next.

-On the Create an RD RAP for RD Gateway page, type the name RD_RAP_01 for the Remote Desktop resource authorization policy (RD RAP), and then select Allow users to connect to any computer on the network.
+On the Create an RD RAP for RD Gateway page, enter the name RD_RAP_01 for the Remote Desktop resource authorization policy (RD RAP), and then select Allow users to connect to any computer on the network.
 Click Next.

 On the Network Policy and Access Services page (which appears if this role service is not already installed), review the summary information, and then click Next.